Miss Ratsch

 ENGLISH

-Michael Morpurgo’s The Pied Piper of Hamelin will be the inspiration for our writing.
-Through this text, we'll learn a range of spelling, grammar and punctuation skills that will be applied to a range of written work.
+Cinderella of the Nile by Beverley Naidoo will be the inspiration for our writing.
+Through this text, we'll learn a range of spelling, grammar and punctuation skills that will be applied to a range written work.

 SCIENCE